kings-organic/raymondenormandd/backup/notes.md

 API Gateway Database Load Testing Multi-threading Kubernetes Data Pipeline Success doesn’t just find you.
 You have to go out and get it.
 Machine Learning
 JavaScript Serverless API Act as if what you do makes a difference.
 It does.
 Dream big and dare to fail.
 DNS Routing DevOps CI/CD Version Control
 Data Science Cloud Edge Computing Cloud Functions IoT React Firewalls Pull Request DevOps DNS Routing OAuth The only way to do great work is to love what you do.
 Testing
+Predictive Analytics API Performance Testing Scalability Python Happiness is not something ready made.
+It comes from your own actions.
+Zero Downtime Deployment Cloud To be the best, you must be able to handle the worst.
+Work hard in silence, let your success be your noise.
+Opportunities don't happen.
+You create them.
+Serverless Edge Computing